OpenFusionist/beacon-rewards/README.md

 | `REWARDS_HISTORY_FILE` | Path to append-only reward history log | `data/reward_history.jsonl` |
 | `LOG_LEVEL` | `debug`, `info`, `warn`, `error` | `info` |
 | `LOG_FORMAT` | `text` or `json` | `text` |

+- Genesis timestamp is fetched from the configured beacon node via `/eth/v1/beacon/genesis`; no configuration is required.

 - Ensure the `data/` directory is writable if you keep the default `REWARDS_HISTORY_FILE`.